In 2012 I co-founded Better

 The Better platform gets around half a million learning actions every week and it has been running for well over a year with no downtime or maintenance.
 We still don’t know of any bugs.
 To top that off, we did a major refactoring shortly before we halted development of the platform.

 Haskell’s type system removes the need for a large class of tests required in weaker languages to catch inconsistencies.
 Writing and keeping such tests up-to-date is costly compared to having a strong, inferred type-system.
 I understand that the argument for test-driven development isn’t just about writing tests to catch bugs; it is also about helping developers think clearly about the problem and encourage a certain discipline.
-However, I think that Haskell’s purity and types enforce much, if not more, of such discipline and clarity.
-There is truth to the joke that “once it compiles it works”.
+I believe that Haskell’s purity and types enforce much, if not more, of such discipline and clarity.
+There is some truth to the saying “if it compiles it works”.

 When you do test, Haskell has outstanding tools for it.
-QuickCheck, for example, can automatically generate a large number of random test-cases (leveraging Haskell’s type system) based on properties that the programmer says should hold for functions.
+QuickCheck, for example, can leverage Haskell’s type system to automatically generate a large number of random test-cases to check that a programmer-specified property hold for a given function.

-Thus, Haskell seems like a particularly good fit for software where correctness and quality matter.
-You might expect to pay for its safety in reduced iteration speed, but funnily enough, you could find yourself iterating faster than with more weakly typed, non-pure languages.
+Thus, Haskell can be a particularly good fit for software where correctness and quality matters more than usual.
+You might expect to pay for this safety in reduced iteration speed, but at a given size and complexity you could find yourself iterating faster than with non-pure, weakly typed languages.

 Can you hire people to write Haskell?